gradle/gradle/subprojects/docs/src/docs/release/notes.md

-This release adds some nice command-line usability features, with the ability to run a single test method and view task help from the command-line, along with improvements to progress reporting on the command-line.
+This release adds some nice command-line usability features, with the ability to run a single test method and view task help from the command-line, along with some very useful improvements to progress reporting.

 A new 'should run after' task ordering rule rounds out the task execution rules added over the last several Gradle releases.
 These rules give you fine-grained control when you need to influence task execution.

-Work on the native languages support continues with more features for C and C++ development.
+Work on support for native languages continues with more features for C and C++ development.
 This release sees the introduction of incremental compilation for C and C++, plus better integration with the Visual Studio and GCC tool chains.

 ## New and noteworthy